-- Press (and hold) Trigger and contact the area to be welded with electrode wire to ignite arc. - 2.
-For a narrow weld, you can usually draw the wire in a steady straight line.

-This is called a stringer bead.
+- 1. Press (and hold) Trigger and contact area to be welded with electrode wire to ignite arc. - For a narrow weld, you can usually draw the wire in a steady straight line, this is called a stringer bead.

-For a wider weld, draw the wire back and forth across the joint.

-This is called a weave bead and takes practice to perform properly.
+For a wider weld, draw the wire back and forth across the joint, this is called a weave bead and takes practice to perform properly.

+- 3. Hold Torch in one hand and the face shield in the other.
+If a hands-free welding shield (not included, see #6, page 4 for guidelines) is used, then both hands can be used to control Torch. - 4.
 Direct the welding wire straight into the joint.
-This gives an angle of 90° (straight up and down) for butt (end to end) welds, and an angle of 45° for fillet (T-shaped) welds.
+This gives an angle of 90° (straight up and down) for butt (end to end) welds, and an angle of 45° for fillet (T-shaped) welds. - Weld Torch angles, viewed from front of weld joint.